SmartTokenLabs/TokenScript/doc/design_paper.md

-Table: examples of purchases and input / output of those purchases
+Table: examples of purchases and input/output of those purchases

-Typical tokens in e-commerce setting:
+Typical tokens in an e-commerce setting: